gurinderhans/WhatPlaneIsThat/README.md

 # WhatPlaneIsThat
 You see a plane flying above in the sky?
-Using this app find out what plane that is, and its whereabouts.
+Use this app find out what plane that is, and its whereabouts.